HRT Investors Have Opportunity to Lead HireRight Holdings Corporation Securities Fraud Lawsuit

-LOS ANGELES, April 30, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against HireRight Holdings Corporation ("HireRight" or the "Company") (NYSE: HRT).
+BENSALEM, Pa., May 2, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against HireRight Holdings Corporation ("HireRight" or the "Company") (NYSE: HRT).

 Class Period: October 2021 IPO